The 40-Year Battle Over Who Owns the World’s Most Valuable Shipwreck

 Historians, archaeologists, and preservation groups argue that the vessel should be left alone.
 Over 600 people died when it sank, meaning that the wreckage is also a graveyard.
 Out of respect, many feel that it should be left as is.

 The British never intended to sink the ship.
 At the time, a war raged between Spain and Britain.
-As a British ship tried to seize the San José and its treasure off the coast of Columbia, it fired a cannonball, which happened to land on the San José‘s gunpowder store.
+As a British ship tried to seize the San José and its treasure off the coast of Colombia, it fired a cannonball, which happened to land on the San José‘s gunpowder store.
 Within minutes, the ship and all its treasures sank.

 The treasure’s value also remains in dispute.
 As part of its case, Sea Search Armada estimated it is worth $7-$18 billion, but historians say such an estimate is impossible.